naturehike cloud up review

 Cloud Up 1-Person VS 2-Persons VS 3P

-The Cloud Up by Naturehike comes in three different sizes.
-A compact 1 person version – ideal for bikepacking and minimalist hiking – a two-person model – great for small couples – and a large 3-person version – the best option for couple’s extended trips.
+A compact 1-person version – ideal for bikepacking and minimalist hiking – a two-person model – great for small couples – and a large 3-person version – the best option for couples’ extended trips.

-The Cloud Up 1-person measures 82.7″ (210cm) in length, 43.3″ (110cm) in width on the head side 31.5″ (80cm) on the foot side, and 39.3″ (100cm) at its highest inner point.
+The Cloud Up 1-person measures 82.7″ (210cm) in length, 43.3″ (110cm) in width at the head, 31.5″ (80cm) at the foot, and 39.3″ (100cm) at its highest inner point.

-The Cloud Up 2-person measures 82.7″ (210cm) in length, 51.2″ (130cm) in width on the head side 49.2″ (125cm) on the foot side, and 41.3″ (105cm) at its highest inner point.
+The Cloud Up 2-person measures 82.7″ (210cm) in length, 51.2″ (130cm) in width at the head, 49.2″ (125cm) at the foot, and 41.3″ (105cm) at its highest inner point.

-The Cloud Up 3-person measures 82.7″ (210cm) in length,70.8″ (180cm) in width on the head side and 68.9″ (175cm) on the foot side, and 43.3″ (110cm) at its highest inner point.
+The Cloud Up 3-person measures 82.7″ (210cm) in length, 70.8″ (180cm) in width on the head side, and 68.9″ (175cm) on the foot side, and 43.3″ (110cm) at its highest inner point.

 The weights of the different models of Cloud Up are: